newhuo-tech/trade-docs/source/index.html.md

 or, the network library may include the port in the Host, in which case you may try including the port in the Host used in signature, e.g. 「api.huobi-brokerage.com:443"

-8、Check for any hidden special characters in Access Key and Secret Key.
+8. Check for any hidden special characters in Access Key and Secret Key.

 At present, [SDK](https://github.com/huobitech) in multiple programming languages are officially supported.
 You may refer to SDK signature, or signature sample codes in the following three languages: